AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/administering/generic.md

 To rollout a catalog:

 1. Navigate to the **Catalogs** console, via **Commerce**.
-1. Navigate to the catalog you want to rollout.
+1. Navigate to the catalog that you want to rollout.
 1. Using either:

     * [quick actions](/help/sites-authoring/basic-handling.md#quick-actions)